GTPB/IBB21/pages/Introduction.md

 * Write data into files

 When getting data from a sequencing facility, a common first task is to separate good and bad reads for downstream analysis.
 Keeping a good and clean FASTQ file reduces processing time and disk usage.
-In this exercise we will write a python script to iterate over FASTQ files and filter reads according to their percentage of `NNNNNNs`.
+In this exercise we will write a python script to pre-process FASTQ files and filter reads according to their percentage of `NNNNNNNs`.

 [Solution for Exercise 2](Solution_2.md)